HOME » Recipes » Salsa Macha (small batch)

 • I don’t have/want salt.
 Can I make salsa macha without it? – Yes.
 If you don’t have salt, or prefer no salt – you can still make this recipe without it; as it is still plenty flavorful.
 You can always sprinkle salt on as you eat it and need it.

 This post was created on September 2, 2021 by Erika Garibay.
-It has been updated to provide even more useful salsa macha information.
+It has been updated on September 10, 2024 to provide even more useful Salsa Macha Information.

 For the full post visit LatinasQueComen website and search for Salsa Macha Recipe for all recommendations, tips, and chile variations.